SEARCH

 This post contains affiliate links.

-These garden art totems and bird baths are easy to make using various household dishes and glassware.
-Be sure to read the instructions to see the best adhesive to use for long-lasting, durable pieces.
+These garden art totems and birdbaths are easy to make using various household dishes and glassware.
+Be sure to use the recommended adhesive to ensure they can endure hot and cold outdoor weather conditions.

 For more, also see these free tutorials for frugal and creative home and garden projects.